 Place the top on the cabinet.
 The top is flush with the back, overhangs the side by 3/4″ and overhangs the front by 1″.
 From the inside, use a pencil to mark the inside dimension of the cabinet on the top.

 Place the top on the cabinet.
 The top is flush with the back, overhangs the side by 3/4″ and overhangs the front by 1″.
 Drill several countersink holes and attach using 1-1/4″ exterior screws.
 Fill the holes with Ready Patch and touch up with your cabinet color.

 The chicken wire needs to be set on the door, so it doesn’t hit the frame of the cabinet.
-Set your Kreg Multi-Mark to 1-1/2″ and make a light pencil line all the way around the door.
-Using tin snips, cut a piece of chicken wire to fit within the pencil outline, and attach using the staples.
+Set your Kreg Multi-Mark to 1-1/2″ and make a pencil line all the way around the door.
+Use metal snips to cut a piece of chicken wire to fit within the pencil lines and attach using staples.